List of Canadian universities by endowment

 This list of Canadian universities by endowment groups the universities in Canada according to their endowments.
-As of the end of the 2023/2024 fiscal year, the total value of endowments at Canadian universities was over $23 billion.
+As of the end of the 2024/2025 fiscal year, the total value of endowments at Canadian universities was almost $26 billion.

-Some universities do not have endowments while the largest endowment for a single university - the University of Toronto - is over $3 billion.
+Some universities do not have endowments while the largest endowment for a single university - the University of Toronto - is over $4 billion.

-Mount Allison University has the largest endowment per student of non-federated Canadian universities and the second largest endowment per student of all Canadian universities after Victoria University federated with the University of Toronto, reaching over $107k per student as of December 31, 2021.
+Mount Allison University has the largest endowment per student of non-federated Canadian universities and the second largest endowment per student of all Canadian universities after Victoria University, federated with the University of Toronto, reaching over $107k per student as of December 31, 2021.
 Mount Allison has significantly larger endowments than the average Canadian and Atlantic Canadian primarily undergraduate university.